Appdynamics/azure-connector-extension/README.md

 2. Create a Certificate file using keystore.
 We have to upload this certificate to Azure.<br>
 keytool -v -export -file AppDCert.cer -keystore KeyStore.jks -alias appdAlias

+<b>Note:</b> This version of the connector is not compatible with the prvious version.
+If you already have a azure connector in \<controller install dir\>/lib/connectors, dont replace the jars.
+Keep both the folders or remove the old azure folder.

 ##Installation